Learning by Semantic Similarity Makes Abstractive Summarization Better: Discussion

-It is stunning that our model and BART produced a more favorable summaries than the reference summaries.
-We believe that this is due to the following reasons: 1) The reference summary is not always an ideal summary of the document and 2) A large-scale language model has a strong ability in text generation.
-We also discuss the performance difference between our model and the baseline model, BART.
+It is an interesting observation that a model produced a more favorable summaries than the reference summaries.
+In this section, we take a deeper look in to this phenomenon, by focusing on two following aspects: 1) The reference summary is not always an ideal summary of the document and 2) A large-scale language model has a strong ability in text generation.

 As a nature of the CNN/DM dataset, some reference summaries are of poor quality and hence, these summaries received low scores compared to those generated by models.
 Table~\ref{tab:exmcnn} and Figure~\ref{fig:cnndmexam} show an example of a document-summary pair.
 This example summary is missing crucial information to comprehend the document: the subject of the article \textit{Alessandra Ambrosio} and who she is.
 For this example, reference summaries are made up of bullet points that are appeared as part of the headlines~(Figure~\ref{fig:cnndmexam}).
 Headlines are often designed to intrigue readers’ attention, and therefore they usually do not contain enough facts to understand the articles.
 It is a fatal flaw if the summary is not complete and consequently, such a summary will receive a low score for Readability.
 We believe that this is one of the reasons why some reference summaries received lower scores than generated summaries.